|Announcement and start of competition||December 6, 2022|

 - Shipping of two 3 in. x 6 in.
 (75 mm x 150 mm) cylinders for final compressive strength testing in the lab specified when noticed for finalists.
 The cylinders need to be clearly labeled with the name of the institution, and casting date.
 It is preferred to receive the specimens with load surfaces already ground.
 However, in case of insufficient grinding quality, the testing institution will ground the specimens as specified in Appendix A.

-- The specimens should arrive at the test institution no later than April 15, 2023.
-Ideally the age of the cylinders should not have reached 28 days at arrival.
+- The specimens should arrive at the test institution no later than April 29, 2023.
+Ideally the age of the cylinders should be less than 28 days at arrival.
+(The shipping address will be shared when the finalists are notified.)

 - Clearly identify the educational organization, team, category, and casting date on the side of the cylinders.

-- Providing a summary power point slide about the team and concrete mixture.
-(A template with further instructions will be shared with finalist teams once notified)
+- Providing a summary power point slide about the team and concrete mixture (template will be made available to finalists)

 Phase III: Prizes for winners